 This course introduces fundamental concepts of telecommunication networks.
-Underlying engineering principles of telephone networks, computer networks, and integrated networks are discussed.
-Topics in the course include: telephone and data networks overview; OSI layers; physical layer and coding; data link protocol; flow control, congestion control, routing; local area networks (Ethernet, Wireless, etc.); transport layer; introduction to high-speed networks (MPLS, ATM, Gigabit Ethernet); performance evaluation techniques.
+Underlying engineering principles of computer networks and integrated networks are discussed.
+Topics in the course include: data networks overview; OSI layers; physical layer and coding; data link protocol; flow control, congestion control, routing; local area networks (Ethernet, Wireless, etc.); transport layer; introduction to high-speed networks (MPLS, Gigabit Ethernet); performance evaluation techniques; media streaming; and last mile technologies.
 More detailed information can be in the course syllabus.

 Prerequisites: Probability Theory (36-217 or sequence of 36-211,212 or 36-225,226) and C/C++ programming skill (15-213).